Oboue/MATamf/README.md

 # Description of the testing scripts

+The demos folder contains all the testing scripts of MATamf on a variety of seismological datasets, reproducing all figures presented in the paper.
+The description of each testing script can be found below:

 test_amf_synlcre.m This script demonstrates the denoising performance on 2D synthetic seismic data containing linear and curved events corrupted by random and strong erratic noise.

 test_amf_rs.m This script demonstrates the denoising performance on pre-stack and post-stack 2D real reflection seismic data contaminated by erratic and random noise.